832energytech/docs/EBBuildClient/README.md

     }

 #3 Set the following required parameters.
      Microsoft.Extensions.Configuration.IConfiguration configuration;
      string email = "a valid email address";
      string tenantID = "any unique string to identify your organization";
      string ledgerPreface = "any string to identify your ledger.  i.e.: prod, qa, dev, crypto, etc.";
      string ledgerName = "any name of your ledger where your data class will be stored.  i.e. payments";

 #4 Create an instance of the EBBuildClient instance.
-    var EBBuildAPIServices = new EBBuildAPIService<SampleDataClass>(
+     var EBBuildAPIServices = new EBBuildAPIService(
      configuration,
      email,
      tenantID,
      ledgerPreface,
      ledgerName);

 #5 After creating an instance of the EBBuild Client in step #4 you MUST call either of the two methods:
-     NOTE: Call this is your want the most recent ledger record.
+     NOTE: Blockchain ledgers can contain multiples data types.
+     NOTE: By defailt all blocks for all datat types can be returned.
+     NOTE: To filter by a specific data type you can specify the name of the blocks data type you want returned.

+     string blockTypeName = "SampleDataClass";

+     NOTE: This method is static.
-   - SampleDataClass record = await EBBuildAPIServices.GetLedgerRecord();
+   - SampleDataClass record = await EBBuildAPIService.GetLedgerRecord<SampleDataClass>(
+      EBBuildAPIServices,
+      blockTypeName);

      NOTE: After calling this method, the internal context need to save updates is set and can be retrieved by calling:
-   - EBBuildAPIServices.GetLedgerListResponseRecord();
+   - EBBuildAPIService.GetLedgerListResponseRecord();

      NOTE: If you want to retrieve multiple ledger block records, you must (first) define filter conditions.
+     NOTE: This method is static.
    - List<string> ledgerFilterConditions = new List<string>()
+     { {"FirstName:EQ:Tom:AND"},
-     { {"FirstName:EQ:Tom:AND"},{"Address1.State:IN:[New York;Phoenix;London;Miami;Berlin "} };
+       {"Address1.State:IN:[New York;Phoenix;London;Miami;Berlin "}
+     };

+    NOTE: Blockchain ledgers can contain multiples data types.
+    NOTE: By defailt all blocks for all datat types can be returned.
+    NOTE: To filter by a specific data type you can specify the name of the blocks data type you want returned.

+    string blockTypeName = "SampleDataClass";

-   - List<SampleDataClass> records = await EBBuildAPIServices.GetLedgerRecords(ledgerFilterConditions);
+   - List<SampleDataClass> records = await EBBuildAPIService.GetLedgerRecords<SampleDataClass>(
+     ledgerFilterConditions,
+     EBBuildAPIServices,
+     blockTypeName);

      NOTE: After calling this method, the internal context need to save updates is set and can be retrieved by calling:
-   - EBBuildAPIServices.GetLedgerListResponseRecords();
+   - EBBuildAPIService.GetLedgerListResponseRecords();

 #6.
 Once the internal context has been set, you can save updated blocks to the ledger by calling the following method:
-    - SampleDataClass dataContext = new SampleDataClass();
+     SampleDataClass dataContext = new SampleDataClass();
+     NOTE: To enforce multi-factor authentication (MFA) you can set the enableMFA parameter.
+     NOTE: When suspicious access to the ledger is detected on the write an email will be issued is MFA is set to true.

+     bool enableMFA = true;
+     string blockTypeName = "SampleDataClass";

+     NOTE: This method is static.

-    - EBBuildAPIServices.SaveDataToLedger(dataContext);
+   - EBBuildAPIService.SaveDataToLedger(
+      dataContext,
+      EBBuildAPIServices,
+      enableMFS,
+      blockTypeName);
 ```